 Two of the best looking and perhaps most popular child themes for the Genesis Framework are Metro Pro and Minimum Pro.
 Users of those themes should be interested to know that there are two premium add-ons available which increase the compatibility with GPP.

 By default GPP preloads with the default values from the Genesis Framework, rather than the child theme that is currently active.
 But by using the child theme add-on for the theme active on your site, GPP will come pre-loaded with the default settings for that theme.
 The add-on also includes any sections that are unique to that theme, such as custom post types or homepage layouts.
-You can read more on this on this page on the GPP website.

 There are plans underway to introduce more child-theme specific add-ons.